Wheest/wheest.github.io/_posts/2020-07-11-flashing_a_hikey_970.md

 Therefore, beyond this point I'm not sure of the solution.
 Fortunately I had another Hikey available that did work, so I was able to continue with my work.
 As said at the start of this post, if you did manage to get it working, please get in touch so I can update this guide.

+#### Update

+I came back to this after a while, and tried to flash Lebuntu.
+Instead of the original instructions, I tried following the instructions inside the `.rar` file, `lebuntu-rfs_flashing_guide.txt`.
+There appear to be some errors in the instructurions.
+For me, I had to turn switches 1 and 3 on, and then `cd binaries`.
+Then I could run `./recovery-flash.sh`.
+Note the you need to connect the USB-C connection inbetween the USB and HDMI ports (there are two, only one can be used for flashing).
+It still did not work, but I got further this time.